 Have you ever wondered how long kombucha lasts?
 Well, the bad news is, not forever.
-Depending on how it’s bottled, it will last anywhere from six to eight months, at least that’s what the date on the packaging may say.
+Depending on how it’s bottled and stored, kombucha lasts anywhere from six to eight months, at least that’s what the date on the packaging may say.
 But that’s not the whole story.

 While federal law does not mandate the use of expiration dates on foods, many states set forth their own guidelines on certain foods.
 Most major food manufacturers are members of the Grocery Manufacturers Association and the Food Marketing Institute.
 They agree to follow the guidelines set forth by these organizations, one of which is printing expiration dates on the food packaging.